quantumquad/QC-Info/ElectronPositronDynamics.md

 ## Electron Positron Hamiltonian

-Below is a Python representation of a 4-qubit Hamiltonian based on the example in **2. above**, with increasing precision as more qubits are added.
+Below is a Python representation of a 4-qubit Hamiltonian for the Electron/Positron, w interactionith increasing precision as more qubits are added.
 This example captures the kinetic and potential energy terms for a simplified two-particle system (electron and positron) in a discrete 1D model.

 ### Python Code